nolecram/my_professional_journey/vol-1-proprietary-era-1999-2006/README.md

 ---

-## About This Section
+## Summary

-This collection spans a seven-year journey in Rome (1999-2006) across four companies.
+This collection spans a seven-year journey in Rome (1999–2006) across four companies.
 Entry-level technical work in systems integration evolved into increasing responsibility in enterprise solutions and telecommunications.

 This archive honors the people who made those years valuable: managers who invested time, colleagues who shared knowledge, customers who trusted expertise.
 It's a tribute to the organizations and teams that made this foundation possible.